atsign-foundation/noports/README.md

 [![SLSA 3](https://slsa.dev/images/gh-badge-level3.svg)](https://slsa.dev)

 # noports
-This repo contains the open source code of the Atsign's No Ports suite.
+This repo contains the open source code of the Atsign's NoPorts suite.
 Check out our product site at [noports.com](https://noports.com).
+Documentation can be found at [docs.noports.com](https://docs.noports.com)

 * [sshnoports](./packages/dart/sshnoports) provides a way to ssh to a remote linux host/device without that device or the client having any open ports (not even 22) on external interfaces.